Last updated: March 2021

 Just like the ePrivacy Directive, CNIL states that consent has to be given freely.
 Cookie Walls are explicitly mentioned as not allowed as they prevent the user from accessing a website without consenting to (tracking) cookies.

-While Complianz never supported cookie walls, we have implemented a ‘soft cookiewall‘, that greys out the website before a user makes a choice regarding cookies.
+Although Complianz never supported the use of cookie walls for the EU and the UK, we have implemented a ‘soft cookiewall‘, that greys out the website before a user makes a choice regarding cookies.
 This solution is allowed because dismissing cookies is possible, and thus, free consent is respected.

 2. Ask for consent per purpose

-According to the CNIL statement, websites have to ask for consent per purpose.
-For example, when your website utilizes a Facebook pixel (which should be categorized as Marketing/Tracking) and Google Analytics (Statistics), you should ask separate consent for tracking and statistical cookies.
+According to the CNIL, websites have to ask for consent per purpose.
+For example, when your website utilizes a Facebook pixel (which should be categorized as Marketing/Tracking) and Google Analytics (Statistics), you should ask separate consent for tracking and for the statistical purpose.
 A simple ‘yes/no’ or ‘accept all/essentials only’ choice is not sufficient in this case.
-Complianz allows you to set up a banner with categories easily.
+The CNIL emphasizes that it is not necessary to indicate, on the banner, all the details of the purpose.
+A more detailed description of the purposes can be made available to the user via a hypertext link made available at the first level of information.

 4. No implied consent